 OpenStack Victoria, the latest version of the global open source project, was released on the 14th of October 2020.
 This is the 22nd iteration of OpenStack.
 At VEXXHOST, we couldn’t be more excited about this much-awaited release.
-We are also proud to inform you, our cloud operations and services are already running with the latest version.
+We are also proud to inform you, our new private cloud operations and services are already running with the latest version.

 The Release and the Basics